 Reformation also claims to work only with suppliers that ‘share a common vision of sustainability, accountability, and transparency.’
 It uses eco-friendly materials, according to Good On You.

 On top of that, the brand releases a sustainability report, much like how brands do so with fiscal reports annually.
-You may check the latest one here.
+Read Q1 2022’s report here.

 Is Reformation ethical?